pdiggitydogg/Sony_Linkbuds-S_Manager/README.md

 # Sony_Linkbuds-S_Manager
-This tool can be used as a simply GUI to flash firmware up or down to Sony Linkbuds S units.
+This tool can be used as a simply GUI to flash firmware up or down to Sony Linkbuds S WF LS900N units.
 <br>
  It does not care if you have mis-matched fw buds or not.
  <br>